 Pulmonary embolism.
 If the clot breaks loose, it could move to your lungs and block an artery.
 This condition can be life-threatening.

 Postphlebitic syndrome.
 It can show up months or years after DVT.
 It often causes pain, swelling, and a feeling of heaviness in the affected leg or arm.
 You might hear it called post-thrombotic syndrome, venous stasis syndrome, or chronic venous insufficiency.

 Can It Be Prevented?

 Sitting on long drives or flights is a major cause of blood clots.
-To prevent them, you can:
+To prevent them: